If you’re like most people, you probably overwater your plants from time to time.

 When you repot a plant, you are essentially giving it a new home.

-You can either use the same pot or get a new pot that is slightly bigger than the old one.
+You can either use the same container or get a new pot that is slightly bigger than the old one.

-Make sure the pot has drainage holes in the bottom and that you place some gravel or stones in the bottom of the pot before adding the soil.
+Make sure the pot has drainage holes in the bottom and that you place some gravel or stones at the bottom of the pot before adding the soil.

 This will help keep the soil from washing away when you water the plant.

-When you repot a plant, you should check the roots.
+When you repot a plant, you should check the root system.

 If there are some mushy or soft roots, you can cut them off with a sharp knife.